JohnnyGuye/firestorm-core/README.md

 Firestorm is built around the official toolkit of firestore.
 It is built in such a way that you enables you to decorate the documents you want in your DB to access it easily.

-# The documentation is somewhere else because I don
+# The documentation is somewhere else

 # Disclaimer